cleaniquecoders/eligify/docs/snapshot.md

-# ExtractedModelData Class
+# Snapshot Class

-The `ExtractedModelData` class is a powerful, type-safe container for data extracted from Eloquent models.
+The `Snapshot` class is a powerful, type-safe container for data extracted from Eloquent models.
 It provides a rich API for accessing, filtering, transforming, and working with data in eligibility evaluation contexts.

 ## Overview

-Instead of working with plain arrays, `ExtractedModelData` wraps your data in an immutable object that provides:
+Instead of working with plain arrays, `Snapshot` wraps your data in an immutable object that provides:

 - ✅ **Type Safety** - Strong type hints for better IDE support
 - ✅ **Rich API** - Methods for filtering, transformation, and selection